mc095/ecommerce-bloom-store/README.md

 ## Overview

 This is a basic E Commerce application built using Next.js.
-The application allows users to browse products, add them to the cart, and proceed to checkout using Stripe for payment processing.
-The application also leverages Sanity for managing product data.
+The application allows users to browse products, add them to the cart.

 ## Table of Contents